privateprep/coding-space-website/src/pages/programs/girlcode-program.md

 templateKey: programs
 title: GirlCode Program
 titleColor: "#264548"
+seo:
+  title: GirlCode Program
+  seo_description: >
-description: The Coding Space is committed to being a part of the solution by providing mentorship, opportunities for growth, and equitable access to girls, women, transgender people, gender non-conforming people, and non-binary people.
+    The Coding Space is committed to being a part of the solution by providing mentorship, opportunities for growth, and equitable access to girls, women, transgender people, gender non-conforming people, and non-binary people.
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name